dran5447/GiftAssist/README.md

 ## Known bugs

-- Events on home page are not sorted by date
-- Events on home page are sum of all events; clip to a defined chunk of time (within 30 days)
+- Generic event names on home page are unclear who they belong to -add the Person name
 - After save idea/event, make sure to close the FAB dial so it reloads properly